 Wait until your wax cools to 75-78 degrees Celsius.
 Place the jug on your scales and turn on.

-Add 22g of Sauvage fragrance oil and stir continuously for around 90 seconds to ensure the fragrance oil is thoroughly mixed into the wax.
+Add 22g of Savage fragrance oil and stir continuously for around 90 seconds to ensure the fragrance oil is thoroughly mixed into the wax.

 Once stirred, allow the wax to cool until it reaches around 65–68 degrees Celsius.